 A lot of people believe that Canon entered the mirrorless camera market a little too late to make an impact such a well known and established company should make by putting their name on any decent product and there is some truth to that.
 While you can’t consider any of their M cameras as a bad product, they were somehow always behind the best in the business for one reason or another.

-This time, with the M5, we feel that could finally change and that we have a very compelling and competitive product on our hands.
-It seems that Canon finally found a winning formula and made a camera that can proudly wear their name and hold its own in the ever growing and crowded mirrorless camera market.
+Canon EOS M5 was revealed to the public in the year 2016 which is the same year as Fujifilm’s XT-2.
+But this time, we feel that it could finally change and that we have a very compelling and competitive product on our hands.
+It seems that Canon finally found a winning formula and made the best camera that can proudly wear their name and hold its own in the ever growing and crowded mirrorless camera market.
 Let’s see if this holds true and brace yourself for a detailed review of the Canon EOS M5.

 First, there are the dials; you get three at your disposal; one acting as the main mode dial, one to control exposure by controlling shutter speed or aperture and one exposure compensation dial.
 It’s a standard amount of dials that can be found on a lot of advanced cameras, but not many mirrorless cameras these days that can often heavily rely on the touch screen for most of their controls.